rancher/rancher-docs/moving-or-renaming-docs.md

 # Adding, Moving, or Renaming Docs

 Docusaurus generates sidebars based on a JSON file named `sidebars.js`.
 When you add a new page, you need to add an entry to the `sidebars.js` file.
 When you move or rename a page, you need to update `sidebars.js`.
-If you a file or edit the file's name, you'll also need to add a redirect in `docusaurus.config.js`.
+If you move a file or edit the file's name, you'll also need to add a redirect in `docusaurus.config.js`.

 > **Note:** Avoid adding filenames that contain periods before the file extension (example: `rke2-self-assessment-guide-with-cis-v1.23-k8s-v1.25.md`).
 If necessary, use dashes instead of periods (`rke2-self-assessment-guide-with-cis-v1-23-k8s-v1-25.md`).